kalviumcommunity/DocFinder/README.md

-# DocFinder
+# Healio+

-DocFinder is a doctor appointment booking website designed to streamline the process of finding and scheduling medical appointments for both patients and healthcare providers.
+Healio is a doctor appointment booking website designed to streamline the process of finding and scheduling medical appointments for both patients and healthcare providers.

 ## Key Features: